Lee Murray (writer)

 Lee Wei-Hahn Murray (born 1965) is a New Zealand science fiction, fantasy, and horror writer and editor.
 She is a third generation Chinese New Zealander who has written over forty works.
 She is a five-time winner of the Bram Stoker Award and a twelve-time winner of the Sir Julius Vogel Award.
 She is most noted for her Taine McKenna military thrillers, and supernatural crime-noir series The Path of Ra.
 In December 2024, Murray was appointed an Officer of the New Zealand Order of Merit, for services to literature, particularly speculative literature.

 Biography

 Murray was born in Putāruru.
 She previously worked as a scientist and an advisor for the OECD.
 She is the co-founder of Young New Zealand Writers with Piper Mejia, an organization which has provided development and publishing opportunities for New Zealand school students.
-She suffers from anxiety and depression.
+She has anxiety and depression.
 She currently lives in Tauranga.